A00488698/sonographyGenAI/README.md

 - wave

 ## Contributing

 Contributions are welcome!
 Please follow these steps:

-1. Fork the repository
+1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/YourFeatureName`)
+2. Create a new branch (`git checkout -b feature/YourFeature`).
-3. Commit your changes (`git commit -m 'Add some feature'`)
+3. Commit your changes (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature/YourFeatureName`)
+4. Push to the branch (`git push origin feature/YourFeature`).
-5. Create a new Pull Request
+5. Open a pull request.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.